-The governing body reports annually on the quality of provision for, and the achievement of, pupils with SEND.
-The SENDCO reports annually to the governing body as part of the evaluation process.
+The governing body annually reports back to the CBAT Trustees on the quality of provision for, and the achievement of, pupils with SEND.
+The SENDCo reports annually to the governing body as part of the evaluation process.

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

-Regular observations of teaching and teaching assistant support by the Head teacher and/or SENDCO
+Regular observations of teaching and Teaching Partner support by the Head teacher and/or SENDCO